 - Is there a substantial report function in the application that relies on a single transactional database?
 Report generation can severely hamper the performance of critical user scenarios.
 Separating out read-only data from read-write data can positively improve scale.

-- Can the data be partitioned across different databases and/or database servers (sharding)?
-For example, Customers in different geographies may be partitioned to various servers more compatible with their locations.
+- Can the data be partitioned across different databases and / or database servers (sharding)?
+For example, clients in different geographies may be partitioned to various servers more compatible with their locations.
 In turn, separating out the data allows for enhanced scale since requests can be split out.

 - Does the application rely on the database for full-text search instead of a component designed for it, such as ElasticSearch?
 Misusing the database engine can affect growth.

 - Does the application implement table-level locking?
-Locking tables, especially large tables, can block other requests.
+Locking tables, especially large ones, can block other requests.
 Poor query practices can lock an entire table by default.

 - Is the right database technology being used for the problem?
 Storing BLOBs in a relational database has adverse effects — instead, use the right technology for the job, such as a NoSQL document store.
 Forcing less structured data into a relational database can also lead to waste and performance issues, and here, a NoSQL solution may be more suitable.

-Long-running jobs and/or synchronous dependencies.
 Actions on the system that trigger processing times of minutes or more can affect scalability (e.g., execution of a report that requires large amounts of data to generate).
 Continuing to add machines to the set doesn’t help the problem as the system can never keep up in the presence of many requests.
 Blocking operations exasperate the problem.
-Look for solutions that queue up long-running requests, execute them in the background, send events when they are complete (asynchronous communication), and do not tie up essential application and database servers.
-Communication with dependent systems for long-running requests using synchronous methods also affects performance, scale, and reliability.
+Look for solutions that queue up long-running requests, execute them in the background, send events when they are complete (asynchronous communication) and do not tie up essential application and database servers.
+Communication with dependent systems for long-running requests using synchronous methods also affects performance, scale and reliability.
 Standard solutions for intersystem communication and asynchronous messaging include RabbitMQ and Kafka.

-Distributed transactions.
-Has the application gone overboard in trying to guarantee consistency across data updates using techniques like 2-phase commit when eventual consistency would be a better choice and allow greater scale at both the database and application layers?
+Has the application gone overboard in trying to guarantee consistency across data updates using techniques like two-phase commit when eventual consistency would be a better choice and allow greater scale at both the database and application layers?
 Understand the use cases before choosing the appropriate model.
 Too many distributed transactions affect the complexity of the application and overall performance and scale.

 Again, the list above is not exhaustive but outlines some key areas that Crosslake focuses on when evaluating an architecture for scalability.
 In Part 2, issues with infrastructure that affect scale are discussed.